Snownee/Jade/docs/datapacks/block.md

 ## Contents and Background Items

-If you want Jade to ignore an content item, you need to tag the item with an entry that:
+If you want Jade to ignore a content item, you need to tag the item with an entry that:

   - Key ends with "clear"
   - Value is `1b`